Giv`at HaTitora is a hill in Modi`in. This ancient Tel has archeological remains and blossoms, and you can hike using several tracks.

 Giv’at HaTitora is located in the city of Modi’in near road #443.
 The main entrance is from Klil Hahoresh Street (near the round water tower).
 And you can also enter by Holmes Place Modi’in (Emek Dotan 48).

-The easiest way to reach is by entering “Giv’at HaTitora” into Waze (or clicking this link).
+The easiest way to reach it is by entering “Giv’at HaTitora” into Waze (or clicking this link).
 It will lead you to the parking near the main entrance.

 Interactive map of the area:

 There is small parking inside the Tel.
 You can also park along Klil Hahoresh Street.
 But keep in mind that it is a popular place.
 And on weekends during bloom, you will have to park further away (unless you arrive early).
-During our latest visit, we parked on a big free parking lot in front of Holmes Place.
+During our latest visit, we parked at a big free parking lot in front of Holmes Place.
 This parking lot is situated at the intersection of Klil Hahoresh and Emek Dotan Streets.